 Based on testimonies from the victims and their families, the UN investigative mission reported 25 cases of death during the first two days of the protests that started on July 29.
 Most of the victims were young people under 30 who died from gunshot wounds.
-Nevertheless, the report specified that the evidence gathered so far doesn’t allow us to conclude that Venezuelan security forces were responsible for these deaths.
-The report further added that in July, authorities arrested over 2000 people, among whom there were children with disabilities and who faced charges of terrorism.
+Nevertheless, the report specified that the evidence gathered so far doesn’t allow the conclusion that Venezuelan security forces were responsible for these deaths.
+The report further added that in July, authorities arrested over 2,000 people, among whom there were children with disabilities and who faced charges of terrorism.
 On top of that, the criminal proceedings that followed these detentions violated due process guarantees.
 This included arrests without warrants, failure to respect the 48-hour limit to bring a detainee to court, and denying the detainees the right to appoint a lawyer of their choice.

 Furthermore, the report pointed out that many of the arrested people had to endure torture and degrading treatment, including electric shocks, beating, immersion in cold water, and sexual abuse.
 The report also recorded an increase in the restrictions on civic rights and intensive harassment of the work of journalists and civil society organizations.